syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/how-to/salesforce-integration.md

 sfdx org:open -o <stratch org user name>
 ```

-Replace <scratch org username> with the username of your scratch org, which was generated during the scratch org creation process.
+Replace <scratch org username> with the username of your scratch organization, which was generated during the scratch organization creation process.

 2. In the Salesforce setup menu, search for Static Resources and click on New in the static resources tab.